Phoesion/Phoesion.DevJwt/README.md

 # Phoesion.DevJwt
-Library and dotnet-tool for developing and testing web api services with JWT authorization.
+Library and dotnet-tool for developing and testing JWT-protected web API services.
-Create custom tokens that can be used localy, without an external authority.
+Create and validate custom tokens that can be used locally, without an external authority.

 # How to use in your service